Sustain / Real Bread Campaign / Articles

-Additionally, some people report that they can enjoy eating genuine sourdough, while they find other types of bread and/or industrial loaf products hard to stomach.
+Additionally, some people report that they can enjoy eating genuine sourdough bread, while they find other types of bread and/or industrial loaf products hard to stomach.

-We have published links to studies we have found here.
+We have published links to some of the studies we have found here.

 Evidence is not proof and belief is not fact

-Whatever you have heard, read or experienced personally to be true for you, none of the above has been proven beyond doubt as general fact.
+Whatever you have heard, read or experienced personally to be true for you, none of the above has been proven beyond doubt as general fact that applies in all (or even the majority of) cases.
 Also bear in mind that:

-- Studies done so far were relatively small.
+- All studies done so far have been relatively short and small.

-- Each study had specific parameters (for example, the particular lactic acid bacterium and grain being studied, the fermentation time) so its results can't necessarily be extrapolated to apply to all sourdough bread.
+- Each study had specific parameters (for example, the particular strain of lactic acid bacteria and grain being studied, the fermentation time and temperature) so its results can't necessarily be extrapolated to apply to all sourdough bread.

 Health and nutrition claims